 That is a thought that went through my head this morning.
 As I pondered this idea the more it resonated with me.
-Our loved ones have advanced from being a caterpillar with only feet to move their body to developing wings and no longer feeling the burdens of this world.
+Our loved ones have advanced from being a caterpillar with only feet to move their body to developing wings and no longer feeling the restraints of this world

 A desire for awareness has become a priority in my life.
 An awareness of the spiritual, living in the moment, and spending time with my family is my focus.

 It has always been so easy for me to get caught up in the drudgery of life, the day-in-day-out-ness of it all.
 Get up, take a shower, dry my hair, get dressed, make the bed, make myself some breakfast, etc. When I was raising small children it was this and doing all of those things for them as well.
 Where does the time go?
 The routines of life can go on all day until the next thing I know it’s bedtime again.
 Seven days of this and a week has passed.
 Four weeks of this and a month has passed.
 The next thing I know it’s June 25th and I’m thinking only six more months until Christmas.

 It is so easy when I am on autopilot for me to live by habit and not live with intention.
 Intention is the thought process that tells me, I normally do this on Saturdays but instead I am making a conscious, intentional decision to (fill in the blank).
 That might be taking the weekend to visit extended family.
 For some, that might be to go fishing instead of the usual Saturday chores.
 Whatever that thing is for you that makes you feel energized and full of excitement about the best parts of this life.
 Maybe heaven is like that every day for our loved ones.
 Maybe my son is the one who is full of life, not me!